Fast identification and stabilization of unknown linear systems: A simple solution

 One possible way to generate the required data would be to just apply a persistently exciting input signal $(u_k)_{k=0}^{N-1}$ of sufficient length $N$ to the system and to extract the required information.
 In this article, however, we consider a simpler solution which does not (directly) rely on persistency of excitation.
 This simple solution is based on the following idea.
-If $x_0 = \bar{x}$ excites all modes of \eqref{eq:sys}, then we can just wait $n$ time steps (with $u_k = 0$) and then compute $\hat{A} = A$ by solving the equation
+If $x_0$ excites all modes of \eqref{eq:sys}, then we can just wait $n$ time steps (with $u_k = 0$) and then compute $\hat{A} = A$ by solving the equation

 if the matrix inverse exists.
-Thereafter, we can incrementally identify the columns of the matrix $B$ from \eqref{eq:sys} by setting the $i$-th entry $u_k^{(i)}$ of $u_k$ equal to $1$ and all others to zero at time step $k = n+i$.
-We obtain then
+Thereafter, we can incrementally identify the columns of the matrix $B$ from \eqref{eq:sys} by setting $u_k$ equal to the $i$-th unit vector $e_i$ at time step $k = n+i$.
+Then we obtain

 where we know all quantities on the right side of the equation and can therefore compute the $i$-th column $b^{(i)}$ of $B$.
 In this fashion, we can also identify $B$ after time step $k = n+m$.
 This extremely simple algorithm works for identifying $(A,B)$ in the case where $x_{n-1}, \cdots, x_0$ are linearly independent.
-This is satisfied with probability one, if $\bar{x}$ is chosen randomly and independent of $A$ from a distribution which is absolutely continuous with respect to the Lebesque measure and if the kernel of $A$ has at most dimension $1$.
-Notice, that if it works, this algorithm identifies $(A,B)$ after $k = n+m$ time steps, which is optimal.
+This is satisfied with probability one, if $x_0$ is chosen randomly and independent of $A$ from a distribution which is absolutely continuous with respect to the Lebesque measure and if the kernel of $A$ has at most dimension $1$.
+Notice, that if it works, this algorithm identifies $(A,B)$ after $k = n+m$ steps, which is optimal.

-However, in the present work, we do not want to rely on such stochastic assumptions but instead, we want an algorithm capable of achieving the best possible identification of $(A,B)$ irrespective of the choice of the initial condition $x_0 = \bar{x}$ or the eigenvalues of $A$.
+However, in the present work, we do not want to rely on stochastic assumptions but instead, we want an algorithm capable of achieving the best possible identification of $(A,B)$ irrespective of the choice of the initial condition $x_0$ or the eigenvalues of $A$.